NBA Finals: Steve Kerr's hilarious conversation with Boston Duck Boat driver

 - Boston CelticsLiveTodayTomorrowvs--|

-Steve Kerr's hilarious conversation with Duck Boat driver in Boston originally appeared on NBC Sports Boston
+Kerr's hilarious conversation with Duck Boat driver in Boston originally appeared on NBC Sports Bayarea

 Steve Kerr likes to keep things loose, even during the NBA Finals.